Axway/amplify-central/content/en/docs/integrate_with_central/customize_ard_crd.md

 For the subscription screen, there is no `provision` schema available.
 {{< /alert >}}

+{{< alert title="Security warning" color="warning" >}}
+Be careful on the information you are asking to your consumer as nothing is encoded at rest while transmitting from the consumer to the provider.
+Only provider has the possibility to transmit encrypted data.
+{{< /alert >}}

 By default when using Discovery Agents, the extra information is integrated when the agent discovers APIs based on the security type of the API (APIKey / OAuth - internal / OAuth - external).

 {{< alert title="Note" color="primary" >}}It is also possible to manually manage what you want to ask/send to your consumer.{{< /alert >}}